Sinusitis

 Effects

 Acute sinusitis usually goes away again within one or two weeks.
 In rare cases, it leads to complications or lasts several months.
-Chronic sinusitis can lead to nasal (mucous membrane growths).
+Chronic sinusitis can lead to nasal (growths in the tissue lining the nose and sinuses).
 These make it more difficult to breathe through your nose and can reduce your sense of smell.

 In very rare cases, the may spread to nearby parts of the body, like the eyes or brain.
 Signs of this include a high fever, swelling around the eyes, inflamed and reddened skin, severe facial pain, sensitivity to light and a stiff neck.
 If you have these symptoms, it’s important to seek medical advice immediately – either at a doctor's practice or hospital.